CSUSB-CISO/Wazuh-Agent-Binaries/README.md

 # Wazuh-Agent-Binaries
-Houses Binaries for Wazuh-agent for various distributions not natively supported
+Houses Binaries for Wazuh-agent for various distributions not natively supported by wazuh